International collaborations and activities on health technology assessment

 There has been European collaboration on HTA since 2006 in several project periods.
 EUnetHTA Joint Action 3 (2016–2021) included more than 80 participating organizations from 30 countries, including Norway and NOMA.

 EUnetHTA Joint Action 3 was succeeded by EUnetHTA 21, a consortium of 13 European partners including NOMA (2021–2023) who built their work on previous joint actions.
-The main aim was to support and prepare a future HTA system under the regulation on HTA.
+The main aim was to support and prepare a future HTA system under the HTA regulation (see below).

 Coordination Group on Health Technology Assessment (HTACG)